 We’ve worked our butts off for eight months, or we’ve trained like a mofo to get triathlon ready, and the parents among us have shipped the children to and from school approximately 280 times so far this year.

 Before you start counting down to Christmas (it is coming), take some time out and treat yourself to a little Spring Break.

-Heading to an event is the quickest and easiest way to shake up the every day, so here are 10 upcoming events to plan a break around.
+Heading to an event is the quickest and easiest way to shake up the every day, so here are 10 upcoming spring events in Queensland to plan a break around.
 You deserve it!

 Collect a story to tell the Grandchildren at the Birdsville Races | 31 August – 1 September 2018

 The journey out to Birdsville, sleeping under a sky full of stars in tent city, having a XXXX at the Birdsville Hotel, plus all the fun to be had at the actual races, will leave you with a lifetime of memories and stories about your time in Outback Queensland.